CalvinHartwell/getting-started-with-kylo/chapter2/section1.md

 We will be using AWS to build this test setup.
 In theory, you can use a physical server, another cloud provider, or even Virtual Box/KVM/Xen/etc to build the machine as well.
 Here are the requirements for the machine:

 - At least 8 GB of RAM
-- At least 2 cores
+- At least 2 Cores (Physical or Virtual)
 - At least 25 Gigabytes of storage
 - One Network Interface with a public IP address attached*